Skip to main content

 }

 Maps to: “Item Family”, “Commodity Code”, or “Product Line” in ERP.
-Don’t confuse with revision lineage — that’s revisedFromId on Part.
+Don’t confuse a subtype with revision lineage.
+Revision lineage is revisedFromId on Part.

 PartInventory

-A PartInventory is a physical instance of a Part — a serialized unit, a lot, or a quantity at a location.
+A PartInventory is a physical instance of a Part.
+It can be a serialized unit, a lot, or a quantity at a location.
 This is the entity that gets installed onto assemblies, consumed in runs, or shipped.

 FieldNotes

-parentPartInventoryIf installed onto an assembly, points up the build tree
+madeOnAssemblyParentPartInventoryIf installed onto an assembly, points up the build tree.

 query Inventory {